-Earnings (loss) per common share are calculated under the provisions of SFAS 128, "Earnings per Share" requires the Company to report both basic earnings per share, which is based on the weighted-average number of common shares outstanding, and diluted earnings per share, which is based on the weighted-average number of common shares outstanding.
+Earnings (loss) per common share are calculated under the provisions of SFAS 128, "Earnings per Share" requires the Company to report both basic earnings per share, which is based on the weighted-average number of common shares outstanding, and diluted earnings per share, which is based on the weighted-average number of common shares outstanding plus all potentially dilutive shares outstanding.
 At December 31, 2008 and 2007, there are no exercisable common stock equivalents.
 Accordingly, no common stock equivalents are included in the earnings (loss) per share calculations and basic and diluted earnings per share are the same for all periods presented.